 Postage Stamp, 8th, Royal Troon

-Martin Ebert may have made changes to the course fairly recently but golfers everywhere will be delighted that the 8th hole – the world-renowned Postage Stamp – has remained the shortest on the Open rota.
+Martin Ebert may have made changes to the course fairly recently but golfers everywhere will be delighted that the 8th hole – the world-renowned Postage Stamp – remained the shortest on the Open rota.
 But as many will testify, it’s most definitely not the easiest.
 It measures just 123 yards from the back tees but the tiny green is surrounded by deep, cavernous bunkers so a par here is a good score!

 16th, Cypress Point

-Regularly voted one of the best courses in the world, Cypress Point on the Monterrey Peninsula features many incredible holes, chief among which is the par-3 16th.
+Regularly voted as one of the very best courses in the world, Cypress Point on the Monterrey Peninsula features many incredible holes, chief among which is the par-3 16th.
 Yes you read that right, it is a par-3.
 Cypress is one of the world's most incredible golf courses, and it's just down the road from another - Pebble Beach.

 Church Pews, 3rd, 4th, Oakmont

 These two holes are famous because of the presence of the incredible Church Pews bunker that lines both fairways.
 Oakmont is one of the toughest courses that hosts the US Open and the iconic but devilish Church Pews bunker can lead to bogeys and worse.

 The Klondike & The Dell, 4th, 5th, Lahinch

 The two most famous holes at Lahinch are classic Old Tom Morris.
 The par-5 4th – The Klondyke – at first snakes through the dunes before serving up a blind second shot over them, while the 5th – Dell – takes ‘blind’ to another level, a short par-3 to a long shallow green sandwiched between 30ft dunes front and back.